Moral Re-Armament: World War II

-At the end of the war, the MRA workers returned to the task of establishing a lasting peace.
+Buchman also supported a theocratic fascist state to defeat communism, "Spain has taught us what godless Communism will bring.
+Human problems aren’t economic.
+They’re moral, and they can’t be solved by immoral measures.
+They could be solved within a God-controlled democracy, or perhaps I should say a theocracy, and they could be solved through a God-controlled Fascist dictatorship."

+Post-war

+When the war concluded, the MRA continued their mission on anti-communism and fighting moral evils in conjunction with their theological beliefs.

 In 1946, 50 Swiss families active in the work of MRA bought and restored a large, derelict hotel at Caux, Switzerland.
 This became a centre of European reconciliation, attended by thousands in the following years, including German Chancellor Konrad Adenauer and French Foreign Minister Robert Schuman.
 Buchman was awarded the Croix de Chevalier of the Légion d'honneur by the French Government, and also the German Grand Cross of the Order of Merit.
 The historians Douglas Johnston and Cynthia Sampson described the work as an "important contribution to one of the greatest achievements in the entire record of modern statecraft: the astonishingly rapid Franco-German reconciliation after 1945."

 In Britain, hundreds donated money for the purchase of the Westminster Theatre in London, as a living memorial to the men and women of Moral Re-Armament who had died in war service.
 Many servicemen gave their gratuities.
-For the next 50 years the theatre presented a host of plays and musicals.
-One of the best-known was the pantomime Give a Dog a Bone, which ran every Christmas for many years, to the delight of thousands of children.
+For the next 50 years, the theatre presented a host of plays and musicals.
+The theatre was successful, but the plays were biased toward the MRA's societal beliefs, which struggled to stay relevant through the decades.

-In France, the well-known philosopher Gabriel Marcel edited a book, Un Changement d'Espérance à la Rencontre du Réarmament Moral, which brings together the stories of a French socialist leader, a Brazilian docker, an African chief, a Buddhist abbot, a Canadian industrialist and many others who found a new approach through MRA.
+In France, the well-known existentialist Catholic philosopher Gabriel Marcel edited a book, Un Changement d'Espérance à la Rencontre du Réarmament Moral, which brings together the stories of a French socialist leader, a Brazilian docker, an African chief, a Buddhist abbot, a Canadian industrialist, and many others who found a new approach through MRA.
 The English edition, published by Longman, was titled Fresh Hope for the World.

-MRA began holding conferences on Mackinac Island, Michigan, in 1942, first at The Island House (rented for $1).
-They then purchased abandoned Mission House hotel and adjacent property on the island's east end.
-Between 1954 and 1960 they constructed an extensive training center there including a theatre and a soundstage.
+MRA began holding conferences on Mackinac Island, Michigan, in 1942, first at The Island House, rehabilitating it and much of the nearby grounds.
+They then purchased the abandoned Mission House hotel and adjacent property on the island's east end.
+The lease was temporarily blocked by the Michigan Attorney General office, causing greater scrutiny of the organization before the deal was eventually passed.
+Between 1954 and 1960, they constructed an extensive training center there, including a theatre and a soundstage.
 The soundstage was used for the production of motion pictures, including The Crowning Experience, Voice of the Hurricane, and Decision at Midnight.
 In 1966, MRA deeded much of the property on the island to Mackinac College.
-Several new facilities, including a classroom building and a library were constructed.
-This independent and non-sectarian institution of higher education operated from 1966 until 1970.
-It developed programs in statesmanship and leadership, as well as more traditional curricula.
+The property later became Mission Point Resort, a summer resort hotel.